 EXTENSION OF MONITORING FIELDS

-The way we understand and manage industrial property must transform.
-Patent databases, although essential, are no longer sufficient to provide a complete vision of the innovative ecosystem.
-In the future, we can expect that the integration of data analytics, artificial intelligence and machine learning into patent and innovation monitoring will open new avenues to capture emerging trends more quickly and more efficiently.
+In the future, we can expect that the integration of data analytics, artificial intelligence , and machine learning into patent and innovation monitoring will open new avenues for capturing emerging trends more quickly and efficiently.

 Furthermore, collaboration between different innovation actors, including universities, businesses, and research institutes, will likely become more integrated, creating a more dynamic and interconnected innovation ecosystem .
 Industrial property professionals will therefore need to broaden their skills to include the management of these complex collaborations and the analysis of diverse data.

-Finally, faced with the acceleration of the innovation cycle, a more agile and proactive approach to intellectual property will be necessary .
-This involves not only protecting innovations, but also using them strategically to drive growth and continued innovation.
-By embracing these changes and challenges, industrial property professionals will play a key role in shaping the innovation landscape of tomorrow.EVOLU
+Finally, given the accelerating innovation cycle, a more agile and proactive approach to intellectual property will be necessary .
+This implies not only protecting innovations, but also using them strategically to stimulate growth and continuous innovation.